-When using a weight-carrying hitch, the maximum trailer weight is 5,000 lbs. with a 600-lb. trailer tongue weight.
-A weight-distributing hitch and sway control are required for trailer tongue weights greater than 600 lbs.
+When using a weight-carrying hitch, the maximum trailer weight is 5000 lb.
+(2268 kg) with a 600 lb.
+(272 kg) trailer tongue weight.
+A weight-distributing hitch and sway control are required for trailer tongue weights greater than 600 lb.
+(272 kg).

-NOTES ON COLORADO Trailer tongue weight should be 10% to 15% of total loaded trailer weight (up to 770 lbs.).
+NOTES ON COLORADO Trailer tongue weight should be 10% to 15% of total loaded trailer weight (up to 770 lb.
+[349 kg]).
 Addition of trailer tongue weight must not cause vehicle weights to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).

-NOTES ON TAHOE AND SUBURBAN Trailer tongue weight should be 10% to 15% of total loaded trailer weight (up to 1,000 lbs.).
+NOTES ON TAHOE AND SUBURBAN Trailer tongue weight should be 10% to 15% of total loaded trailer weight (up to 1000 lb.
+[454 kg]).
 Addition of trailer tongue weight must not cause vehicle weights to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).
 The standard Heavy-Duty Trailering Package on Tahoe and Suburban includes an auxiliary external transmission fluid cooler and engine oil cooler.

-14 TRAVERSE, BLAZER AND EQUINOX TRAILER WEIGHT RATINGS
+15 TRAVERSE, BLAZER AND EQUINOX TRAILER WEIGHT RATINGS